brooth/jeta-site/mysite/home/markdown/event-bus.md

     protected void onMessage(Message msg) {
     }

-<span class="label label-info">Note</span> To make `id` and `topic` filters possible, all the messages must be implemented from `Message` interface or extended from `BaseMessage` class.
+<span class="label label-info">Note</span> To make `id` and `topic` filters possible, all messages must implement `org.brooth.jeta.eventbus.Message` interface or extend `org.brooth.jeta.eventbus.BaseMessage` class.

 ### MetaFilters

-As previously mentioned, *Jeta* is designed to detect as many errors as possible at compile-time.
+As previously mentioned, *Jeta* is designed to detect as many errors at compile-time as possible .
 With plain filters this principle works via generic types.
 Let's say we have a filter that works with a particular message type:

     :::java
     public class MyMessage extends BaseMessage {